FunCodingPanda/practice/README.md

 ## Overview
 * The main purpose for Smart Investing is to give those who wants to get into investing the opportunity to learn and gain experience before investing their own money.

 * Our motivation came from educating people so they could make profits using what they currently have.
 In America, the current inflation rate in 2018 is 2.54 % according to <https://www.statista.com/statistics/244983/projected-inflation-rate-in-the-united-states/>.
 If you are currently earning an income from a employer or a company, you are most likely taxed anywhere between 25-40% depending on your salary and the state that you are in.
 If you invest your money long term (1 year +) in America you are only taxed 15%, it is approximately 20% if you are a short term investor.
+Investing has a lot of benefits.

 ## Current Features
 * Our website allows users to login/signUp to practice purchasing and selling shares with the latest market price.
 This service is only available for those who have signed up.